 This essay is part of a new Sydney Review of Books essay series devoted to nature writing titled the New Nature.
 We’ve asked critics, essayists, poets, artists and scholars to reflect on nature in the twenty-first century and to grapple with the literary conventions of writing nature.
-Look out for a bold series of contemporary engagements with nature and nature writing over the coming months.
 Read the other essays in the New Nature series here.

 Every January: another lamb ad.